Mesothelioma Prognosis: How long will I live with mesothelioma?

 The prognosis of mesothelioma is based on a number of factors, including the stage of your cancer, your overall health, and the type of mesothelioma you have.
 For example, whether you have pleural, peritoneal or testicular mesothelioma.

 Mesothelioma is an aggressive cancer which develops after a person has suffered past exposure to airborne asbestos dust.
 The symptoms of mesothelioma can take decades to appear.
 The symptoms often only appear in the later stages of the disease.
 For this reason, people who develop mesothelioma often receive a negative prognosis.
 Sadly, patients with the disease are often told they only have a year to 18 months left to live, on average.

 However, with continued advancements in research and treatment, patients are surviving for longer.
 Mesothelioma specialists working in leading cancer centres throughout the world are refining surgeries and increasing survival rates.
 Clinical trials also offer access to emerging treatment, including ground-breaking immunotherapy treatment that can potentially extend life expectancy.
 As a result of these advancements, in rare cases, some people with mesothelioma have survived for over 10 years with the disease.

-Mesothelioma patients can also improve their prognosis by making healthy choices and speaking with a specialist about treatment options.
+Mesothelioma patients can also improve their prognosis by making healthy choices and speaking with a specialist about their treatment options.

-Determining the type of prognosis
+Determining your prognosis

 There are several factors that can affect a malignant mesothelioma prognosis, including the following:

 - Location – Mesothelioma is also classified on the basis of location.
-For example, peritoneal mesothelioma, found in the lining of the abdomen, is generally harder to treat than pleural mesothelioma, which attacks the lining of the lung.
+For example, peritoneal mesothelioma, found in the lining of the abdomen, is generally harder to treat than pleural mesothelioma, which attacks the lining of the lung;

 - General health – Age and lifestyle will also have an impact on the survival rate, with younger, stronger people more likely to survive longer.